 - Schistosomiasis is carried by infected freshwater snails.

 - Schistosomiasis is transmitted by human contact with contaminated fresh water.
 SCI is widespread but extremely cheap to treat.

 - More than 200,000 people die each year from schistosomiasis.

 - Many sufferers develop severe and sometimes disfiguring disabilities from complications from the disease, including kidney disease, liver disease and bladder cancer.

 - Children with chronic disease can suffer from anemia and malnutrition, which can contribute to lost days at school and pervasive learning disabilities.

 What do they do?

-SCI supports governments in sub-Saharan Africa implement programs to treat schistosomiasis and soil transmitted helminthiasis.
-SCI specializes in mass drug administration programs, which are a very cheap (around $0.50 per person treated) and effective way to cure schistosomiasis and soil transmiteed helminthiasis.
+Schistosomiasis Control Initiative (SCI) supports governments in sub-Saharan Africa implement programs to treat schistosomiasis and soil transmitted helminthiasis.
+SCI specializes in mass drug administration programs, which are a very cheap (around $0.50 per person treated) and effective way to cure schistosomiasis and soil transmitted helminthiasis.
 SCI’s primary responsibilities are to identify affected countries, secure funding for mass drug administration programs, provide advisory support, and monitor and evaluate the outcomes of these programs.

 Does it work?